Solar Panels in Lincoln, Lincolnshire

 What happens during a power cut?

-Standard grid-tied solar systems shut down during a power cut for safety reasons (to protect engineers working on the grid).
-If you need backup power, you can install a hybrid inverter with battery storage that provides power during outages.
+Standard grid-tied solar systems shut down automatically during a power cut for safety reasons — this is to protect engineers working on the grid lines.
+Your panels will resume generating as soon as the grid power is restored.
+If you need backup power during outages, you can install a hybrid inverter with battery storage that isolates your home from the grid and continues supplying electricity from the battery and panels.
+This emergency power supply (EPS) feature is available on most modern hybrid inverters and is worth considering if you experience frequent power interruptions.

 What is the difference between solar PV and solar thermal?

-Solar PV panels generate electricity from sunlight.
-Solar thermal panels heat water directly.
-For most UK homes, solar PV is the better investment: it's more versatile, benefits from 0% VAT, and you can sell excess electricity via the SEG.
-Solar thermal only heats water.
+Solar PV panels generate electricity from sunlight using photovoltaic cells, while solar thermal panels heat water directly using the sun's warmth.
+For most UK homes, solar PV is the better investment: it is more versatile (powering all electrical appliances), benefits from 0% VAT, and you can sell excess electricity via the Smart Export Guarantee at 4-6p/kWh.
+Solar thermal only heats water and does not generate electricity or qualify for SEG income.
+Solar PV panels also last longer (25-30 years versus 15-20 for solar thermal) and have lower maintenance requirements.

 How long does solar panel installation take?